-Looking for the best pizza in Rome Dropdown content?
-Naples Dropdown content might be the birthplace of pizza, but Roman pizza is in a league of its own, check out our guide to the best pizzeria in the city for proof.
-The information in this article is taken from The Rough Guide to Italy Dropdown content your essential guide for visiting Italy Dropdown content.
+Looking for the best pizza in Rome?
+Naples might be the birthplace of pizza, but Roman pizza is in a league of its own, check out our guide to the best pizzeria in the city for proof.
+The information in this article is taken from The Rough Guide to Italy your essential guide for visiting Italy.

 Unlike Neapolitan pizza, the Roman version is thin crust with plenty of olive oil in the dough.
 The result is a crunchy finish that's often best savoured at the city's historic pizzeria.

 Although you'd be wrong to miss some of the great pizza newcomers, not least of all for their blended flour innovations and incredible range of gourmet toppings.
 Ready to tuck in?
 Discover where to go first.

 Da Remo is a Testaccio institution known for its authentic local atmosphere and outstanding Roman pizzas.
 They don't take reservations so you can always expect to queue for one of the crowded tables here.

 Plus, the service can be slow and on the surly side.
 However, the thin and crispy pizza is worth a wait and even the classic Margherita tastes sublime.
 If you like Testaccio, try a guided food tour of the neighbourhood.